clapeyre/clapeyre.github.io/_posts/2022-01-10-picoarcade-hardware.md

 But then, I ran across some neat cheap boards that could make my life a lot easier: Adafruit's [AW9523](https://thepihut.com/products/adafruit-aw9523-gpio-expander-and-led-driver-breakout), and Waveshare's [MCP23017](https://thepihut.com/products/mcp23017-io-expansion-board) IO expansion board.
 I got both, for good measure... but in the end, I went with Waveshare's version because I couldn't get find simple micropython drivers for Adafruit's ones (see the [next post]({% post_url 2022-01-11-picoarcade-software %}) for details).

 Finally, there is another set of buttons for the top control panel.
-For these, by box-builder had some standard switches lying around.
+For these, my box-builder had some standard switches lying around.
 Notice that I used a Wago connector for the commons (unfortunately in red wires here, I didn't have black when I did them).

 ![Button Close Up](/data/PicoArcade/ControlPanel.jpg)